 The Toki-Girl and the Sparrow-Boy have reviews all over the Internet!
 There are many and they aren't all here.
 Or there.
 Or over there, either.
 It's just the way the Internet works.

 These books can't be confined to any usual Western genre, though I've tried because readers like to know something of what they're getting.
 The themes, situations and vocabulary are often very adult.
 The culture portrayed is different from that of the West, and that means things just simply aren't done or conceived of in the same way.
-They feature young people as well as older adults.
+They feature young people as well as adults of all ages.
 Ethics and morals derive from different sources and are just not the same.
 Romance as the West defines it doesn't exist.
 Sex is an extremely private matter.
+Murder, death, war and professional killers are routine parts of life.
 Are these books Middle Grade, Young Adult, New Adult or All Ages?
 Have a look and decide for yourself.

 Reviews from readers and others appear at Amazon, Rakutan/Kobo, Apple Books, B & N, Goodreads and at other retailers, associated with each book.
 Most editorial and some reader reviews are at the publishers or retailers, but not always, and those are not always associated with the new editions of some of the books.
 Some retailers have branches in different countries, and the reviews don't seem to have passports.
 Keeping track is like chasing rainbows or catching falling stars.